-INDEPENDENT LIMITED ASSURANCE REPORT

-To the Shareholders of EP Infrastructure, a.s.
+INDEPENDENT I IMITED ASSURANCE REPORT To the Shareholders of EP Infrastructure, a.s.

-Having its registered office at: Pařížská 130/26, Josefov, 110 00 Prague 1

-We have conducted a limited assurance engagement on the Consolidated Sustainability Statement of EP Infrastructure, a.s. and its subsidiaries (hereafter the "Group") included in section Consolidated sustainability statement of the Annual Financial Report including the information incorporated in the Consolidated Sustainability Statement by reference, as disclosed in section BP-2 - Disclosures in relation to specific circumstances (the "Consolidated Sustainability Statement") as at 31 December 2024 and for the year then ended.
+Having its registered office at: Pařížská 130/26, Josefov, 110 00 Prague 1 of EP Infrastructure, a.s. and its subsidiaries (hereafter the "Group") included in section Consolidated sustainability statement of the Annual Financial Report including the information incorporated in the Consolidated Sustainability Statement by reference, as disclosed in section BP-2 - Disclosures in relation to specific circumstances (the "Consolidated Sustainability Statement") as at 31 December 2024 and for the year then ended.